HeathCHEN/mybatis-plus-util/README-zh.md

 # License

-MyBatis-Plus is under the Apache 2.0 license.
+MyBatis Plus Util is under the Apache 2.0 license.
 See the Apache License 2.0 file for details.